grafana/agent/docs/sources/flow/get-started/install/puppet.md

     "version_requirement": "<= 2.0.0"
     }
     ```
-1. Create a new [Puppet][] manifest with the following resources to add the Grafana package repositories, install the `grafana-agent-flow` package, and run the service:
+1. Create a new [Puppet][] manifest with the following class to add the Grafana package repositories, install the `grafana-agent-flow` package, and run the service:
     ```ruby
     class grafana_agent::grafana_agent_flow () {
       case $::os['family'] {